sghoweri/ascmats.github.io/EasyModeInstall.md

 ## (Warning) Easy Mode installation is dependent on web-based tools that might change, if they don't work jump to the [Loading ESPHome on the TrampleTek mat](https://ascmats.github.io/mat_install.html) section

-## These are step-by-step instructions
+## These are the step-by-step instructions

 - First, open another window instance for your browser (must be Google Chrome or Microsoft Edge), as it can be hard to read the instructions and do use the ESP Web Tool (it covers the webpage).